apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

  Finally, at Prefix 10, Apalache finds an execution that is described by Prefix 10 and violates the invariant `NoTransferFromWhileApproveInFlight`.

-Actually, we have repeated the process described in 1-4 multiple times.
+Actually, the process described in 1-4 was repeated multiple times.
 In our case it was 33 times, but it may differ from run to run.
 We call this process *symbolic simulation*, since it combines two techniques in one: